A Newcomer's Perspective: Software Supply Chains

 The Importance of Traceability

 The other core principles of traditional Supply Chain Management I learned from school were traceability and visibility into your supply chain.
-Again, I was very surprised to learn that these principles were not being utilized in the software supply chain.
+Again, I was surprised to learn that these principles were not being utilized in the software supply chain.
 The 2015 Report stated that the average application includes 106 open source components.
-Further analysis revealed, that by the time the applications are developed and released at the end of the software supply chain, an average application has 24 known severe or critical security vulnerabilities and 9 restrictive licenses.
+Further analysis revealed that by the time the applications are developed and released at the end of the software supply chain, an average application has 24 known severe or critical security vulnerabilities and 9 restrictive licenses.

-In fact, in a 2014 survey of 3,300 development professionals, 63% stated that their organizations have incomplete or no records of the components used in their applications.
+In fact, in a 2014 survey of 3,300 development professionals, 63% stated their organizations have incomplete or no records of the components used in their applications.
 This lack of traceability means that even when good components go bad, development and IT teams have no way to quickly find the defective component and replace it with a better, safer version.

 A Transformation Like No Other

-I realize that applying these principles are easier said than done, but am excited about the future.
+I realize that applying these principles is easier said than done, but am excited about the future.
 If software development organizations can embrace lessons learned from other high velocity, six-sigma manufacturing practices, the result will be a transformation that only happens once every 10 to 20 years.
 The kind of stuff future generations will read about in their text books.
-While I might be new to all of this, I see the move to managing software supply chains as inevitable.
+While I might be new to all this, I see the move to managing software supply chains as inevitable.

 Written by Zach Peretti